Adowo/var-risk-analysis/README.md

 ---

-## Conclusion
+## Portfolio Conclusion

 Individually SPY, IEFA and Gold all have 1-day VaRs in the ~1.4–1.7% range and CVaRs around 2–3%.
 But once they’re held together equally, portfolio VaR drops to ~1.15% and CVaR drops to ~1.8%.
+Meaning that divesification leads to a VaR 20% to 30% lower than any individual assert.
 This means the combined portfolio has a less extreme downside than holding any one position alone.
 This happens because the assets don’t move perfectly together therefore diversification reduces tail-losses.